balitm/BLECentralManager/README.md

 ## License

-BLECentralManager is available under the MIT license.
-See the LICENSE file for more info.
+BLECentralManager is available under the BSD license.
+See the LICENSE.md file for more info.